Right after vectors, the next major workhorse of R is the data frame. It’s a rectangular table consisting of one row for each data point.

 Note that that row would also be cnsidered a vector.
 The third column as a whole would be the vector of all ages in our dataset.

-As our first example, consider the ToothGrowth
+As our first example, consider the ToothGrowth dataset built-in to

 R. Again, you can read about it in the online help by typing